kamailio/kamailio-wiki/docs/history/09-years-ser-kamailio.md

 #modparam("tm", "restart_fr_on_each_reply", "0")

 # -- xmlrpc params --
-# using a sub-route from the module is a lot safer then relying on the
+# using a sub-route from the module is a lot safer than relying on the
 # request method to distinguish HTTP from SIP
 modparam("xmlrpc", "route", "RPC");